agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 We also discovered the importance of explicit completeness instructions.
-LLMs tend to be lazy - they'll find one or two examples and stop.
-We had to explicitly tell them to find ALL statistics on a page, not just a few examples.
+L L Ms tend to be lazy.
+They'll find one or two examples and stop.
+We had to explicitly tell them to find all statistics on a page, not just a few examples.
+[PAUSE:1500]
+This was a frustrating pattern we kept seeing.
+We'd feed the synthesis agent a page about climate change that clearly had ten different statistics scattered throughout.
+The L L M would extract maybe one or two and call it done.
+Why?
+Because L L Ms are trained to be concise and helpful.
+If you ask for statistics, they assume you want a few representative examples, not an exhaustive list.
+They're being efficient from their perspective.
+But we needed completeness.
+So we had to be extremely explicit in the prompts.
+We added phrases like "extract every statistic you find, not just one or two," and "if the page contains ten statistics, return ten items in the array."
+We told it to only return an empty array if absolutely no statistics are found.
+This kind of explicit instruction made a huge difference, increasing extraction by two to three x per page.
+The lesson: L L Ms don't read your mind.
+Be ridiculously explicit about what complete means.
 [PAUSE:2500]
 -->